Algo Control API

 Note

-There are no requirements to how onuialgostart() or onuialgostop() callbacks should be implemented.
+There are no requirements to how oncontrolaction() or onrecordaction() callbacks should be implemented.
 They serve as communication with a remote GUI user.
 For example user can ignore the some callbacks completely or create / delete multiple algo report lines in a single callback.

 Updating Algo Report

-We gave some examples on how to update GUI via calling setalgoreport() with information about new and deleted algos in previous sections.
+We gave some examples on how to update GUI via calling setdatareport() with information about new and deleted algos in previous sections.

-Gui data refresh rate is 4x a second, so there is no need to set setalgoreport() more frequently (even though it is allowed).
+Gui data refresh rate is 4x a second, so there is no need to set setdatareport() more frequently (even though it is allowed).

 A recommended approach to updating the GUI state is to have a separate thread that periodically updates the GUI with user internally kept algoreport: